Balint-H/modular-agents/mj-unity-extensions/Editor/Scaling/README.md

   To reconcile this, the final scaling will be in the average direction and magnitude requested by `ScalingSegment`s, weighted by how well the direction is aligned with the geoms of the body (based on a dot product).
 - End effectors can be scaled based on end bones in the reference if they exist (with a naming convention of having the "End" substring, Alternatively we can inherit the scaling of the parent.
 - The orthogonal scale is determined from the longitudinal scale (lacking segment thickness information from the unskinned avatar).
 The "orthogonal ratio" parameter controls this, which linearly scales the orthogonal scale factor from 1 (no scaling) to the longitudinal scaling.
+- Bilateral segments are forced to be symmetric in scale.